The Pop-Up Shed

 The pop-up shed runs every week on a Wednesday and Thursday 10am - 4pm.
 See our events area for more information.
 Most weekly sessions are held at The Depot, Borough Road, in Richmond, but you could call to check.

-Take a look at The Pop-Up Shed's programme of activities that are taking place this month.
+The Pop-Up Shed's programme of activities that are taking place this year will be available shortly.

 How to join